-CELL PHONES/SMART WATCHES - Cell phones and smart watches are NOT to be used at any time during the school day.
-When a student enters the school building, he/she is to turn off their cell phone and it should be turned off for the entire day.
+CELL PHONES/SMART WATCHES - Cell phones are NOT to be used at any time during the school day.
+This includes before school while on the playground.
+When a student enters school grounds, he/she is to turn off their cell phone and it should be turned off for the entire day.
 Additionally, phones are to remain in a student's backpack or locker for the entire school day.
-After the dismissal bell, students may use their cell phones.
+After the dismissal bell at 3:15, students may use their cell phones.
 Cell phones are not the responsibility of the school district.
-If a student is caught with their cell phone or using a smart watch, it will be turned in to the office.
+If a student is caught with their cell phone, it will be turned in to the office.
 The first time a cell phone is taken, the student will have it returned at the end of the day and parents will be notified.
 Any additional incidents will require a parent to pick up the phone from the office.
 A second incident will also result in the student needing to drop the phone off in the office for the school day for two weeks.
-The third incident will result in the student in the student needing to bring a phone to school or, in certain instances, the student will need to drop the phone off in the office for the remainder of the year.
+The third incident will result in the student needing to drop the phone off in the office for the school day for one month.
+Further incidents will result in the student not being allowed to bring a phone to school or, in certain instances, the student will need to drop the phone off in the office for the remainder of the year.
 Students are to use the office phones to call home or it will be deemed a cell phone violation.
 Office phones are for emergency purposes only.